elsade/streaming-media-tutorial/README.md

 Known Issues:

-1) Sometimes duplicate client events are fired.

-2) The progress report baton is not passed correctly if someone leaves a station.
+1) The progress report baton is not passed correctly if someone leaves a station.